Caroli Disease: Signs, Diagnosis & Treatment

 Caroli disease encompasses two distinct types: simple Caroli disease and Caroli syndrome.
 The former involves segmental, non-obstructive dilatation of the bile ducts, while the latter is characterized by the presence of congenital hepatic fibrosis in conjunction with bile duct dilatation.
 Understanding these distinctions is crucial for accurate diagnosis and management.

-Types of Caroli Disease
+What are the Types of Caroli Disease?

 • Simple Caroli Disease: This type involves the isolated dilatation of intrahepatic bile ducts without associated fibrosis.
 It is less common and typically presents with fewer complications.